-Combining cover in this way can in cheaper premiums than if you were to take out two separate policies.
+Combining cover in this way can mean cheaper premiums than if you were to take out two separate policies.

 Critical illness insurance covers a range of specified illnesses, such as cancer and heart disease.
-Although all policies must by industry agreement cover a number of core conditions, most policies cover a wide range.
-It’s always worth checking the small print, however, to see exactly what protection the policy provides.
+Although all policies must cover a number of core conditions, most policies cover a wide range.
+It’s always worth checking the small print to see exactly what protection the policy provides.

-Bear in mind too that critical illness premiums will be more expensive than life insurance premiums because there is a much greater statistical risk that you will suffer from a serious illness at some point than you are to die before the age of 65.
+Bear in mind that critical illness premiums will be more expensive than life insurance premiums because statistically there is a much greater risk that you’ll suffer from a serious illness at some point than you are to die before the age of 65.